-4. Install the input shaft into the pinion housing; then secure with a snap ring.
+4. Install the input shaft into the pinion housing and secure with the snap ring; then install the front boot and secure with an appropriate boot clamp and the rear boot with an appropriate boot clamp.

 5. Place the pinion housing with new gasket onto the gear case housing; then secure with the existing cap screws.
 Tighten to 25 ft-lb.